Euros of Hollywood

-Euros of Hollywood is an American reality documentary television series on Bravo that premiered on November 3, 2014.
-Bravo announced the series in April, 2014, as a show featuring a group of Europeans trying to make success in America.
+Euros of Hollywood is an American reality television series on Bravo that premiered on November 3, 2014.
+Bravo announced the series in April 2014, as a show featuring a group of Europeans trying to make success in America.
 The nine-episode season concluded on December 30, 2014.

 Premise

 The reality series follows six people from different European countries who all live in Los Angeles and try to deal with their own cultural differences while striving to achieve their version of the American Dream.
 The show features diverse and very ambitious people, "from a pop diva known as the “Madonna of Albania” to a Prada-wearing Italian Renaissance man whose goal is to win an Oscar."
 The cast members include Isabel Adrian, Massimo Dobrovic, Fawni, Sascha Gerecht, Jannik Olander, and Bleona Qereti.